- Ein Artikel von greenpeace.de

-As a lawyer for the Greenpeace plaintiffs, Roda Verheyen finds clear words for the legal action against Volkswagen: "Climate protection is a human right," says Verheyen: "Every court must ask itself who the law ultimately protects: the planet and the people who want to live on it, or the interests of a few corporations.
+As a lawyer for the Greenpeace plaintiffs, Roda Verheyen finds clear words for their legal action against Volkswagen: "Climate protection is a human right," says Verheyen: "Every court must ask itself who the law ultimately protects: the planet and the people who want to live on it, or the interests of a few corporations.
 Anyone who delays climate protection harms others and thus behaves unlawfully.
 This has been clear since the Karlsruhe decision, and it also and especially applies to the German car industry with its gigantic global CO2 footprint.
 Civil law can and must help us to prevent corporations from destroying the foundations of all our lives and depriving our children and grandchildren of the right to a secure future."

 First company lawsuit after the Karlsruhe climate ruling

 Activists have long protested against the car industry's refusal to contribute to climate protection.
 With the judgements from the German Federal Constitutional Court in Karlsruhe and the court in The Hague against Royal Dutch Shell, they have a new instrument and are using it: "As a non-profit organisation, we use existing law to protect the future, especially of young people," says Martin Kaiser.
 "We understand the judgement from Karlsruhe as a mandate to quickly and effectively enforce the protection of our common livelihoods at all levels of the law.
 With the Shell ruling from the Netherlands, we have tailwind - and climate protection urgently needs it."
 In the precedent-setting case against Shell, a court ruled at the end of May 2021 that not only states but also corporations must reduce their greenhouse gas emissions in line with global climate targets and sentenced the oil company and all its subsidiaries to significantly more climate protection.
 Although the corporation appealed, it still published a new strategy to halve its CO2 emissions by 2030.